 Located in Cotes de Provence is Mount Sainte Victoire, made famous by French Artist Paul Cezanne.
 It is 6 miles east of the famous city of Aix-En-Provence.

-To generalize, one can say there is limestone soil in the (rocky) western part of Châteauneuf-du-Pape; sand and clay soil covered with large stones on the plateaus; mixed sand, red and grey clay, and limestone in the northern part of the appellation; less stony soil alternating with marl in the east; and shallow sand and clay soil on a well-drained layer of gravel in the south.
+Charles Thomas Châteauneuf-du-Pape is sourced from various producers in the AOC.
+The idea is to have a wine made with grapes coming from all the different soils type found in Châteauneuf: limestone soil in the (rocky) western part of Châteauneuf-du-Pape; sand and clay soil covered with large stones on the plateaus; mixed sand, red and grey clay, and limestone in the northern part of the appellation; less stony soil alternating with marl in the east; and shallow sand and clay soil on a well-drained layer of gravel in the south.
 The large pebbles contribute to the quality of the vines and grapes by storing heat during the day and holding water.
-Our Charles Thomas Châteauneuf-du-Pape is using grapes coming from all these soil types in order to offer a broader approach to what this AOC is all about.
+Our Charles Thomas Châteauneuf-du-Pape uses grapes coming from all these soil types found throughout the AOC.